Jay Ruais

-Jay P. Ruais is an American politician from the state of New Hampshire who is the current mayor for the city of Manchester, New Hampshire.
+Jay P. Ruais is an American politician from the state of New Hampshire who is currently serving as mayor for the city of Manchester, New Hampshire.
 Ruais is a Republican who was elected mayor of Manchester in November 2023.
+He was reelected to a second term in 2025.

 Early life, education, and career

 Ruais was born on August 28, 1985, in Salem, New Hampshire.
 He graduated with a Bachelor of Arts degree in political science from Gettysburg College in 2008, as well as a Master of Public Administration degree from American University in 2013.

 In 2008, Ruais was part of then-incumbent Senator John Edward Sununu's 2008 reelection campaign team, where Sununu lost to Democratic challenger Jeanne Shaheen.
 He later worked as a legislative assistant for former Congressman Frank Guinta from 2011 to 2013.
 After Guinta lost his congressional seat to the preceding Democratic seatholder, Carol Shea-Porter, in the 2012 reelection race, Guinta appointed Ruais as his campaign manager for the 2014 House race, in which Guinta defeated Shea-Porter and served until 2017.

 Ruais has served as a lobbyist for the Transportation Intermediaries Association since 2013.
 He was sworn into the New Hampshire Army National Guard on August 6, 2020.

 Ruais is a parishioner at Ste.
 Marie Church on the West Side of Manchester, as well as a member of the Knights of Columbus Council No. 5163.
 Ruais has worked in the nonprofit sector, including for Catholic Charities of New Hampshire.
 In November 2019, he was a speaker on behalf of the Addiction Policy Forum at an FDA public meeting on the opioid crisis.